sebproell/4C/doc/documentation/installation.rst

     cmake <4C_home> --list-presets

 to get a list of all available presets.

 In general, it is highly recommended to create your own preset, which is stored in ``<4C_home>/CMakeUserPresets.txt``.
+To create your own preset you may start with the presets used in our CI, see ``presets/docker/CMakePresets.json``.
 In a preset within this file, you should define a few options that are important to your specific build:

 - the build type.
 This is given by the variable ``CMAKE_BUILD_TYPE`` and can be ``DEBUG`` or ``RELEASE``.